JaneliaSciComp/SongExplorer/README.md

     PS_20130625111709_ch3.wav,471839,471839,annotated,mel-pulse
     PS_20130625111709_ch3.wav,492342,498579,annotated,ambient

-Click on the `Make Predictions` button to disable the irrelevant actions and fields.
-Now train a classifier on your annotations using the `Train` button.
-Choose a `Logs Folder` as before (e.g. "trained-classifier1").
+Click on the `Make Predictions` button to disable the irrelevant actions and fields, and then the `Train` button.
+Using the `File Browser`, set `Logs Folder` to a directory in which to put the trained model (e.g.
+"trained-classifier1") and `Ground Truth` to the folder one level up in the file hierarchy from the WAV and CSV files (i.e. "groundtruth-data" in this case).
 One hundred steps suffices for this amount of ground truth.
 So we can accurately monitor the progress, withhold 40% of the annotations to validate on, and do so every 10 steps.
 Enter these values into the `# steps`, `validate %`, and `validate period` variables.
-You'll also need to change the `labels to use` variable to "mel-pulse,mel-sine,ambient,other", and `kinds to use` to "annotated" so that it will ignore the detected annotations in the `Ground Truth` directory.
+Check that the `labels to use` variable is set to "mel-pulse,mel-sine,ambient,other", and `kinds to use` is "annotated" so that SongExplorer will ignore the detected annotations in the `Ground Truth` directory.
 Note that the total number of annotations must exceed the size of the mini-batches, which is specified by the `mini-batch` variable.
+The rest of the fields, most of which specify the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named "songexplorer.state.yml" in the directory specified by "state_dir" in "configuration.pysh".

+Now press `DoIt!`.
+Output into the log directory are "train1.log", "train_1r.log", and "train_1r/".
+The former two files contain error transcripts should any problems arise, and the latter folder contains checkpoint files prefixed with "ckpt-" which save the weights of the neural network at regular intervals.

 With small data sets the network should just take a minute or so to train.
 As your example set grows, you might want to monitor the training progress as it goes:

     $ watch tail trained-classifier1/train_1r.log
-    Every 2.0s: tail trained-classifier1/train_1.log      Mon Apr 22 14:37:31 2019
+    Every 2.0s: tail trained-classifier1/train_1.log      Fri Jun 3 14:37:31 2022

-    INFO:tensorflow:Elapsed 39.697532, Step #9: accuracy 75.8%, cross entropy 0.947476
-    INFO:tensorflow:Elapsed 43.414184, Step #10: accuracy 84.4%, cross entropy 0.871244
+    39.697532,9,75.8,0.947476
+    43.414184,10,84.4,0.871244
-    INFO:tensorflow:Saving to "/home/arthurb/songexplorer/trained-classifier1/train_1k/vgg.ckpt-10"
+    Saving to "/home/arthurb/songexplorer/trained-classifier1/train_1k/ckpt-10"
-    INFO:tensorflow:Confusion Matrix:
+    Confusion Matrix:
      ['mel-pulse', 'mel-sine', 'ambient']
      [[26  9  9]
      [ 0  4  0]
      [ 0  0  4]]
-    INFO:tensorflow:Elapsed 45.067488, Step 10: Validation accuracy = 65.4% (N=52)
-    INFO:tensorflow:Elapsed 48.786851, Step #11: accuracy 79.7%, cross entropy 0.811077
+    45.067488,10,65.4 Validation
+    48.786851,11,79.7,0.811077

 It is common for the accuracy, as measured on the withheld data and reported as "Validation accuracy" in the log file above, to be worse than the training